Stand On Your Own

 What is Stand on Your Own

-It gets support from the UK charity ULCP (Uganda Lodge Community Projects) but also from the many volunteers who come and stay at both Uganda Lodge and the cottages.
-It helps the adjoining fishing villages within QE national Park.
-There are two such projects which are: Lake Retreat Kasenyi, which is a fishing Village on Lake George Kasese, where there is visitor accommodation that benefits local villagers through tourism; exactly the same at Lake Edward Retreat Kisenyi Rubirizi - which is also situated adjacent to a fishing village lake and park.
+It gets support from the UK charity ULCP (Uganda Lodge Community Projects) but also from the many volunteers and visitors who come and stay at both Uganda Lodge and the cottages in QE National Park.
+It helps the adjoining fishing villages SOYO also supports people living in marginalised fishing villages within QE National Park.
+There are two such projects which are: Lake Retreat Kasenyi, which is a fishing Village on Lake George Kasese, where there is visitor accommodation that benefits local villagers through tourism; exactly the same at Lake Edward Retreat Kisenyi Rubirizi – which is also situated adjacent to a fishing village lake and park.

-For Gorrilla Trekking, Chimp habituation, Queen Elizabeth Country Park Safaris, Lake Mburo Safaris, Lake Bunyoni trips and safaris, contact Denis -the director of Stand on your Own.
-He runs a seperate business which does all this -his contact details are in the FAQ section at the bottom of this page.
+For Gorrilla Trekking, Gorilla habituation, Queen Elizabeth National Park Safaris, Lake Mburo Safaris, Lake Bunyoni trips and safaris, contact Denis -the director of Stand on your Own.
+He runs this as a seperate business to the NGO but all profits are donated back into helpinhg fund the school, medical centre and vocation training at Ruhanga in Ntumgamo District.
+His contact details are in the FAQ section at the bottom of this page.

-Volunteering and placements are usually done by International applicants, because this is not a job offer –there is no payment and in addition volunteers will pay their own costs for accommodation, meals and all travel.
+Volunteering is mostly done by International Visitors, because this is not a job offer –there is no payment and in addition volunteers will pay for their own costs for accommodation and meals at our Volunteer Guest House plus all travel expenses.

 A video showing school life, what an assembly is like, what the volunteers did including: teaching, constructing buildings, watching the childrens plays and visiting one of their family homes.